shazChaudhry/docker-filebeat/README.md

 [![Build Status on Travis](https://travis-ci.org/shazChaudhry/docker-filebeat.svg?branch=master "CI build on Travis")](https://travis-ci.org/shazChaudhry/docker-filebeat)
 [![Docker Repository on Quay](https://quay.io/repository/shazchaudhry/docker-filebeat/status "Docker Repository on Quay")](https://quay.io/repository/shazchaudhry/docker-filebeat)

-**User story**
+**User story**<br>
-* As a member of DevOps team I want to send Jenkins build logs to Elastic stack so that Ops team can diagnose production issues by analysing all available logs in a central logging system.
+As a member of DevOps team I want to send Jenkins build logs to Elastic stack so that Ops team can diagnose production issues by analysing all available logs in a central logging system.

 **Assumptions:**
 * No Jenkins' logs are to be written to the host file system where Jenkins is running
-* Your infrastucture is required to be based on ubuntu/xenial64
+* Your infrastructure is required to be based on ubuntu/xenial64
 * Your infrastructure is required to have [Docker Swarm cluster](https://docs.docker.com/get-started/part4/#understanding-swarm-clusters) configuration

 **Prerequisite**
-* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github
+* Set up a development infrastructure by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github
 * Setup Elastic Stack by following [this](https://github.com/shazChaudhry/logging) github repo

 **Requirements:**
 - Ensure Elasticsearch, _(Logstash optional)_ and Kibana are up and running
-- Both jenkins and filebeat are running on the same host
+- Both Jenkins and Filebeat are running on the same host

 If required, edit filebeat configuration as appropriate for your system.
-However, filebeat behavior is controlled with environment values in docrk run command below.
+However, filebeat behaviour is controlled with environment values in docker run command below.
 Should you need additional parameters configured then configurations are located at _config/filebeat.yml_.

 Start a jenkins container, create some jobs and run some builds.
 This will create build logs that filebeat will read and then forward them to Elasticsearch:
 ```